-Be sure to initiate a continuous infusion of the antihypertensive agent as boluses will wear off and BP will likely return to its previous high levels.
+\Be sure to initiate a continuous infusion of the antihypertensive agent as boluses will wear off and BP will likely return to its previously high levels.

-Nitroglycerin paste (for patients with no IV access), labetalol, and nicardipine are recommended by the American Stroke Association.
+Labetalol, nicardipine, and clevidipine are recommended by the American Stroke Association.
 See ENLS: Pharmacotherapy.

-Permissive hypertension is allowed for TIA, as it is for non-thrombolysis treated patients, up to 220/120 mmHg.
+\\\Permissive hypertension is allowed for TIA, as it is for patients who do not receive thrombolytics or undergo endovascular therapy, up to 220/120 mmHg.
 This may be gradually lowered over the next 24-48 hours.